mehdihadeli/go-food-delivery-microservices/readme.md

 - ✅ Using `OpenTelemetry` for collection `Distributed Tracing` with using Jaeger and Zipkin
 - ✅ Using `OpenTelemetry` for collection `Metrics` with using Prometheus and Grafana
 - ✅ Using `Unit Test` for testing small units with mocking dependent classes and using [Mockery](https://github.com/vektra/mockery) for mocking dependencies
-- ✅ Using `End2End Test` and `Integration Test` for testing features with all of their real dependeinces using docker containers (cleanup tests) and [testcontainers-go](https://github.com/testcontainers/testcontainers-go) library
+- ✅ Using `End2End Test` and `Integration Test` for testing features with all of their real dependencies using docker containers (cleanup tests) and [testcontainers-go](https://github.com/testcontainers/testcontainers-go) library
 - ✅ Using `Zap` and structured logging
 - ✅ Using `Viper` for configuration management
 - ✅ Using docker and `docker-compose` for deployment
-- 🚧 Using `Domain Driven Design` in some of services like [Catalogs Write Service](services/catalogs/write_service/) and [Orders Service](services/catalogs/orders/)
+- 🚧 Using `Domain Driven Design` in some of the services like [Catalogs Write Service](services/catalogs/write_service/) and [Orders Service](services/catalogs/orders/)
 - 🚧 Using `Helm` and `Kubernetes` for deployment
 - 🚧 Using `Outbox Pattern` for all microservices for [Guaranteed Delivery](https://www.enterpriseintegrationpatterns.com/GuaranteedMessaging.html) or [At-least-once Delivery](https://www.cloudcomputingpatterns.org/at_least_once_delivery/)
 - 🚧 Using `Inbox Pattern` for handling [Idempotency](https://www.cloudcomputingpatterns.org/idempotent_processor/) in reciver side and [Exactly-once Delivery](https://www.cloudcomputingpatterns.org/exactly_once_delivery/)